Learn Buddhist insight meditation in your daily life.

 Support Articles:

-Your third step is to cultivate your skill in stable attention during mindfulness of breathing, by including joy & tranquility as part of your attention.
+Your third step is to cultivate your skill in stable attention during mindfulness of breathing by including joy and tranquility in your attention.

 Suitability: Skilled.